XCSoar/XCSoar/XCSoarV4-README.txt

   - different icon to normal thermal marker
 - Give warning if estimated arrival time is faster than AAT time
 - Full file names for saved/loaded tasks
-- Support for Tasman instruments variometer
 - Option for modified colors for red/green colorblind pilots (final glide bar, flarm targets)
 - Glide range footprint fails over sea
+- Proper dialog for airspace queries, with buttons to ack day/now etc.

 Others
 - Terrain/topology on (if no terrain/topology available)